croservices/cro/docs/cro-tool.md

     cro run

-To run a specific service, write its `service-name` or `service-id` (which must appear as a `name` or `id`, repectively in a `.cro.yml` file in the current working directory or one of its subdirectories):
+To run a specific service, write its `service-id` (which must appear as the `id` field in a `.cro.yml` file in the current working directory or one of its subdirectories):

     cro run flashcard-backend